Books Set In Oregon

 The Rogue River is one of the most known rivers in Oregon.
 It is also a beautiful area to visit.
 If you like westerns this is a fun one because it is slightly different than most of them.

-It takes place mostly in the woods and country side after World War I. It has a characteristic story line which I could predict.
-Grace enjoyed Rogue River Feud for a fun read, for a light hearted book with a love story.
-Since it takes place in Oregon it is a great read for books set in Oregon.
+It takes place mostly in the woods and countryside after World War I. It has a characteristic storyline that I could predict.
+Grace enjoyed Rogue River Feud as a fun, light-hearted book with a love story.
+Since it takes place in Oregon, it is a great read for books set in Oregon.

 Deep River